Disability Resource Center

 Accommodating Students Online

+With more classes happening online, faculty may need some information about accommodating students with disabilities in the online environment.
+If you have any students with the accommodation of extended time on exams, tests, and quizzes, the Delphi Center for Teaching and Learning has created some instructions on Providing Extra Test Time in Blackboard (PDF).
 If you have any questions about the needs of a specific student with a disability in your course or how a particular accommodation will work in the online environment, please contact us for assistance.

-Submit Summer & Fall Service Requests
+Submit Fall Service Requests

 Students who need to request books in alternate format should also submit an Alt Text Request.
-If you need any additional accommodations, including accommodations in a practicum or internship setting, please contact your coordinator as soon as possible to discuss your needs
+If you need any additional accommodations, including accommodations in a practicum or internship setting, please contact your coordinator as soon as possible to discuss your needs.